Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 And still the initial penalty gets reduced.

-I continue to believe and unequivocally Support Tom Brady.
+I continue to believe and unequivocally support Tom Brady.

-Because I truly believe what I did in May, given the actual evidence of the situation, and the league's history on discipline matters would make it much easier for the league to exonerate Tom Brady.
+I, first and foremost, need to apologize to our fans because I truly believe what I did in May, given the actual evidence of the situation and the league's history on discipline matters, would make it much easier for the league to exonerate Tom Brady.

 Unfortunately, I was wrong.